 True readiness for kindergarten also has little to do with age and much more to do with maturity and development.

-Homeschooling has allowed me immense flexibility with making decisions about kindergarten for my 5 year old.
+Homeschooling has allowed me immense flexibility in making decisions about kindergarten for my 5-year-old.
 School does not have to start in September!